samjmck/samjmck.com/content/blog/financial-exchange-go-part-1/index.en.md

 On the other hand, you have **sellers**.
 Sellers create sell orders.
 For example, as a seller, you might want to sell 100 shares of ASML for 60 EUR per share.
 Now, as a seller, you want to sell your shares for as much as possible.
 Again, there may be some secondary goals, but for the basic implementation of this project they aren't really important.

-## The order book

 Often, there will be a discrepancy between the sell and buy order.
 That's to say that the price of the seller will not match the price of the buyer.
 The lowest price a seller is offering is referred to as the **ask**, whereas the highest price a buyer is offering is reffered to as the **bid**.

 However, sometimes the ask price will meet the bid price, at which point the seller and buyer get **matched** with each other and their orders get (partially) fulfilled.

-I believe these concepts describe the core part of an exchange, the **order book**.
+I believe these concepts describe the core part of an exchange called **the order book**.

+## The order book

 Order books can be visualised in some very fun ways.